kubernetes/website/content/en/docs/concepts/configuration/even-pods-spread.md

 ## EvenPodsSpread

-`EvenPodsSpread` feature gives users more fine-grained control on the pods' distribution across the cluster among failure-domains such as regions, zones, nodes, and racks.
+`EvenPodsSpread` feature gives users more fine-grained control on the pods' distribution across the cluster among failure-domains such as regions, zones, nodes, and other user-defined topology domains.
 This can help to achieve high availability as well as efficient resource utilization.

 ## Motivation

-In Kubernetes, "Affinity" related directives are aimed to control how pods are scheduled - more packed or more scattering.
+In Kubernetes, "Affinity" related directives are aimed to control how pods are scheduled - more packed or more scattered.
 But right now only limited options are offered: for `PodAffinity`, infinite pods can be stacked onto qualifying topology domain(s); for `PodAntiAffinity`, only one pod can be scheduled onto a single topology domain.